2020 SAGE with IASP Book Royalties Nurse Education Award (S.Wright)

 After a two-year negotiation process between the Senior Editors and the Editorial Boards of publishers SAGE and the IASP, permission was granted in the last week of December 2012.

 Writing on the book began in January 2013 and was completed towards the end of 2014.
-The book was published in January 2015 and has received very positive reviews.
+The book, published in December 2014, has received very positive reviews.